Advice: vibrant clothes, patina and wear of materials

 Every morning, a big bowl of indigo.

-The jeans with the most beautiful washes even find their place in Halls of Fame on the Internet , and there is a whole community around raw denim washes, which enjoys, for example, slipping coins or other small objects in the pockets to then see them appear through transparency when the exterior canvas fades.
+The jeans with the most beautiful washes even find their place in Halls of Fame on the Internet , and there is a whole community around the washes of raw jeans, which for example has fun slipping coins or other small objects into the pockets to see them appear transparently when the outer fabric fades.

 indigo wash gradation

-The thousand shades of natural indigo that fade with subtlety.
-You'll never get that with synthetic pigments and mordants.
+The thousand shades of natural indigo that fades, all in subtlety.
+You will never get that with synthetic pigments and mordants.

-It's a material that changes, which develops a patina, even if it means bleeding a little pigment onto your sneakers or the inside of your blazers.
+It is a material that changes, that acquires a patina, even if it means leaking a little pigment onto your sneakers or the inside of your blazers.
 But it is a material that lives.

-Before / After raw washed blue denim jeans
+Before / After raw faded blue denim jeans

-Before / after on our Kurabo canvas, in natural indigo and “deep core diying”.
+Before / after on our Kurabo canvas, with natural indigo and in "deep core diying".

-It's 1,000 times more interesting than having jeans with artificially fixed colors, which fade without subtlety instead of getting a patina: that's what I call dead materials.
+It's 1,000 times more interesting than having jeans with artificially fixed colors, which fade without subtlety instead of developing a patina: this is what I call dead materials.

 Our advice for choosing and wearing jeans is here